 Antibiotic resistance: a race against time for the pharmaceutical industry.
 It is well known how this phenomenon imposes a grave danger to us all, and how now it’s only a matter of time that an infection that was once deemed curable, resists the treatment given against it.
 Coming from Indonesia, where a lot of antibiotics are given so easily as over-the-counter drugs, I have only realised how risky it is to prescribe and consume antibiotics for a mere cough or flu once I’ve studied abroad in the Netherlands.
 “Paracetamol, paracetamol, paracetamol..” joke fellow Indonesians or foreigners about general practitioners in the Netherlands only prescribing the drug for every health complaint.
 But after studying Pharmacy here, I understand one of the reasons behind the case: antibiotic resistance.
 With this understanding, I now have a goal to help develop the pharmaceutical industry and drug policy in Indonesia through my passion and interest in drug design and toxicology.

-My interest in toxicology stemmed from a second year course in university, and from there it grew to the present me who desires to become a toxicologist and be involved in drug regulatory sciences.
-That is how I came to know about the Master’s programme in Toxicology offered by Karolinska Institutet.
+My interest in toxicology stemmed from a second-year course at university, and from there it grew to the present me who desires to become a toxicologist and be involved in drug regulatory sciences.
+That was how I came to know about the Master’s programme in Toxicology offered by Karolinska Institutet.
 The programme piqued my interest as it was one of the few Master’s programmes that focuses on toxicological interactions between chemicals and the human body, rather than most programmes which are about drug design as a whole.
-The programme is also tightly knit with the Institute of Environmental Medicine, pharmaceutical companies and national authorities; enabling students to gain first-hand experience on leading research and many real-life concerns within the area to prepare them for their future careers.
+The programme is also tightly knit with the Institute of Environmental Medicine, pharmaceutical companies and national authorities, enabling students to gain first-hand experience on leading research and many real-life concerns within the area to prepare them for their future careers.
 Studying in a prestigious medical university like Karolinska Institutet will also provide me with first-hand insight on various academic research regarding healthcare, knowledge that will be highly beneficial for me as an aspiring drug toxicologist.

 As a passionate and hard-working person with a growing interest in learning translational toxicology and drug regulation in more depth, I believe that I will be a great fit for the programme.
-An elective on drug toxicology and translational technology, as well as a small research projects I did on the correlation between particulate matter and the pathogenesis of Alzheimer’s, and another on microplastics and immunotoxicology; has provided me with a concrete background on toxicology that I believe will help me throughout the programme.
+I took an elective on drug toxicology and translational technology and performed small research projects on the correlation between particulate matter and the pathogenesis of Alzheimer’s, and another on microplastics and immunotoxicology.
+These provided me with a concrete background on toxicology that I believe will help me throughout the programme.

 I am aware that studying at a prestigious medical university like Karolinska Institutet will not be easy.
 Nevertheless, I am always up for a challenge and with the academic excellence I have maintained alongside my passion in wanting to contribute to society through drug toxicology, I will be able to benefit from and contribute to the university community.